vladislavlobanov/my-electron-app/README.md

 2. **Viewing Results in JSON Format**: After executing a query, users can view the results in a structured JSON format, making it easy to read and understand the data returned.

-3. **Fixed MongoDB Connection**: The application allows access to a predefined or stored in settings MongoDB connection, simplifying the setup process for the user since they don't need to input connection strings.
+3. **Configurable MongoDB Connection**: The application utilizes the MongoDB URI, Database, and Collection specified in the settings while running queries.
+This approach allows users to easily configure their connection details without needing to input connection strings each time they execute a query.

 4. **Persisting Query History**: Users can have their previous queries saved in local storage, allowing them to easily access and rerun past queries without retyping.

 5. **Settings and Theme Management**: The application includes a settings menu that allows users to switch themes and MongoDB URI/Database/Collection.
+Settings are persisted in local storage in order to facilitate users not to enter them each time after app has been restarted.
+Settings have defauld values, which are used when app starts for the first time, and lately can be replaced anytime.

-6. **Comparison of Query Results**: Users can invoke an "Advanced View" feature to see a simplified history of their queries and replies.
+6. **Execution History Overview**: Users can invoke an "Advanced View" feature to see a simplified history of their queries and replies.

 # External System(s)
 **MongoDB**: The primary database system used for managing and querying data.
 MongoDB facilitates the storage of JSON-like documents with dynamic schemas, which is integral to the query tool's operation.
 [MongoDB Documentation](https://mongodb.com/docs/)